 Requirements listed here are in addition to Graduate Council policies listed under GCAC-700 Professional Degree Policies.

 The professional master’s degree requires 30 credits at the 400, 500, or 800 level, including a final integrative project.
 A total of 18 credits must be 500 or 800 level, with at least 6 credits of 500-level course work; this Graduate Council requirement is met through the required courses, the capstone project, and at least one 500-level elective course.

 |In consultation with their adviser, students also take an additional 15 credits of elective coursework from a list of approved elective courses maintained by the graduate program office to focus on their particular interest within turfgrass facility management.||15|

 |AGRO 596||Individual Studies (Capstone Project)||3|

-If students have successfully completed courses from another institution that are equivalent to the elective turfgrass courses (TURF 425, TURF 434, TURF 435, and TURF 436) with grades of B or better, these can be applied toward satisfying the MPS-TM degree requirements, subject to restrictions outlined in GCAC-309 Transfer Credit.
+If students have successfully completed courses from another institution that are equivalent to the elective turfgrass courses, these can be applied toward satisfying the M.P.S. degree requirements, subject to restrictions outlined in GCAC-309 Transfer Credit.